 Sir William Betham 1779-1853

-A recent commission to explore some gravestones at Carrickbrennan Graveyard in the south Dublin suburb of Monkstown provided a welcome excuse for an excursion.
-Entering the graveyard through a small gate in an ivy clad high stone wall on the east side of Carrickbrennan Road the atmosphere, familiar to those used to visiting old, disused, and overgrown graveyards, was immediate.
+A recent commission to explore some gravestones at Carrickbrennan Graveyard in the south Dublin suburb of Monsktown provided a welcome excuse for an excursion.
+Entering the graveyard through a small gate in a ivy clad high stone wall on the east side of Carrickbrennan Road the atmosphere, familiar to those used to visiting old, disused, and overgrown graveyards, was immediate. ate.

 Amongst his best-known achievements are his genealogical abstracts (available as Betham Genealogical Abstracts and the Index to Prerogative Wills of Ireland, 1536-1810 (compiled from Betham’s Genealogical Abstracts but published in 1897 by Sir Arthur Vicars (1864-1921) – both available online (https://www.findmypast.co.uk).
 Included in his work were many genealogical sketches and pedigree charts and having had reason in the past to consult some of the original manuscripts, I have always been thankful to him for providing the key to cracking open hitherto unbreakable brick walls.